I don’t know how it happens. Time just flies. It just feels like New Year Day was and it is the middle of the month! I wish days were longer.

 I must admit I don’t like to write about Polish cuisine.
 I feel that every statement I write can be denied.
 I know that somebody else can say at his/her home they do it differently.
 Even my parents don’t agree when it comes to food, till this day there are things they eat differently or cook differently.

-You can also buy a preprepared ones in Polish shops if you just want to try.
+You can also buy a pre-prepared one in Polish shops if you just want to try.

-The sauce is important, without it you can find them a little bit bland.
-I love the gołąbki with tomato sauce, but mushroom sauce is also an option.
+The sauce is important, without it, you can find them a little bit bland.
+I love the gołąbki with tomato sauce, but the mushroom sauce is also an option.
 You can serve it with potato purée, bread or enjoy them by themselves.

-It isn’t the most photogenic food and it was to dark to make you step by step tutorial, but I hope you will enjoy them anyway.
+It isn’t the most photogenic food and it was too dark to make you step by step tutorial, but I hope you will enjoy them anyway.

 Cabbage rolls stuffed with minced meat and rice / Gołąbki